 For computing, most Wake Forest students, faculty and staff favor laptops for flexibility and mobility.
 The campus wireless network is likewise extensive and carefully maintained.
 Coverage extends to most buildings on campus, as well as numerous outdoor spaces to support learning and work in the natural surroundings.
 Through its designation as an eduroam partner site, Wake Forest extends connectivity to thousands of university and other partner campus networks nation- and worldwide.

 The Bridge IT support desk provides walk-in technology support for the campus community and is centrally located in the ZSR library.
 In addition to general IT consultation, support and guidance, The Bridge is also an authorized Apple, Dell, Lenovo ThinkPad, and Microsoft Surface service center.
-The Bridge offers flexible routes for seeking IT help, with extended walk-in hours, chat support, phone support (758-HELP), and a knowledge library of IT solution articles.
-Additionally, simple video capture and green screen is available to students in the One Button Studio, a fully automated video production facility in The Bridge.
+The Bridge offers flexible routes for seeking IT help, with extended walk-in hours, chat support, phone support (758-HELP), and a knowledge library of IT solution articles supported by a helpful AI chatbot, after-hours.

 To support their studies and modern campus needs, all Wake Forest undergraduate students are required to have a laptop meeting core minimum requirements.
 While some students bring their own laptop, many opt to purchase through the University’s WakeWare official laptop program.
 WakeWare laptops include full on-campus repairs onsite at The Bridge and four years of extended warranty and damage protection.
 During times of repair, loaners are provided to students to minimize disruption to their studies.
-Undergraduate students receiving institutional aid qualify for a grant to cover the full cost of the WakeWare Standard computer and have two years to redeem their grant.
+Undergraduate students receiving institutional aid qualify for a technology grant to cover the full cost of a WakeWare standard model, Windows or Mac, and have two years to redeem their grant.

-Digital Accessibility is prioritized through the IS Technology Accessibility Program.
-In addition to guiding campus with awareness on digital accessibility best practices, IS employs accessibility reviews for university software purchasing, and promotes accessibility of university digital resources through various partnerships and advocacy efforts within and beyond campus.
+Digital Accessibility is prioritized through Wake's Technology Accessibility Program, led and facilitated by Information Systems.
+In addition to guiding the campus community with awareness and best practices, the program conducts accessibility reviews for University software purchases and promotes the accessibility of digital resources through partnerships and advocacy efforts within and beyond campus.

 For some academic programs and courses, students learn necessary skills in powerful software programs such as AutoCAD and COMSOL.
 Access to these applications is provided to students in a virtualized desktop environment.
 For advanced processing needs, such as some modeling or analytics exercises, students have access to the WFU Distributed Environment for Academic Computing (DEAC) cluster, a Linux-based High Performance Computing cluster.
 The DEAC cluster provides supercomputing services for academic research and coursework and are available to students 24 hours a day through connections over the campus network.